dph01/scala-sbt-template/README.md

         > eclipse with-sources=true

    Then from within Eclipse, select File->Import->General->Existing Projects Into Workspace, and select your project directory.
+   Install the Eclipse Scala IDE plugin from [here](http://scala-ide.org/download/current.html).

 4. Or, to load the project into Intellij IDEA, at the SBT prompt: